nstrayer/datadrivencv/README.md

 the links out and place them at the end linked by inline superscripts.
 Once the pdf version is rendered to HTML, it will then turn that HTML into a PDF using `pagedown::chrome_print()`.
-By using this script you can easily make sure your get both versions rendered at the same time without having to manually go in and toggle the pdf mode parameter in the yaml header and then use the print dialog in your browser.
+By using this script you can easily make sure you get both versions rendered at the same time without having to manually go in and toggle the pdf mode parameter in the yaml header and then use the print dialog in your browser.